Loving Living Life on our Animal Planet, like no other planet in the Universe.

 Freshwater environments such as lakes, rivers and wetlands have fared the worst, with an 81 percent decline in average population size between 1970 and 2012 for 881 species monitored.

-GEt on the RADAR Of LIFE AND The PLANET‘S FUTURE ; Money is a disease of the mind "illuminati"
+GEt on the RADAR Of Innovation to Sustain Life ; Money is a disease of the mind "illuminati"

 The latest news on WordPress.com and the WordPress community.